-Based on this review, we have several significant concerns regarding this proposed legislation.
+Based on this review, we have several significant concerns regarding this proposed legislation:

-- 1. While consent-based jurisdiction was not specifically addressed in Daimler, this legislation is inconsistent with the Supreme Court's long-stated principle, repeated in Daimler, that general jurisdiction is the exception and not the norm. - 2.
-It is imprudent for New York or other states to move to codify pre-Daimler case law before the effect of Daimler on consent-based jurisdiction is realized. - 3.
-Concerns have been raised that this legislation may be unconstitutional under the Daimler decision, and that it would reflect unfavorably upon New York State if this legislation is successfully challenged on Federal constitutional grounds. - 4.
-By making consent to general jurisdiction a requirement for being authorized to do business in New York, "foreign" companies and non-profits currently doing limited business in New York could decide to terminate these activities rather than consent to general jurisdiction. - 5.
-We are concerned that this legislation would result in an excessive number of cases being brought in New York State courts that are unrelated to business activity in the state. - 6.
-Finally, this legislation could encourage other states to adopt similar legislation that would disadvantage New York-created companies that do limited business in those states.
+- While consent-based jurisdiction was not specifically addressed in Daimler, this legislation is inconsistent with the Supreme Court's long-stated principle, repeated in Daimler, that general jurisdiction is the exception and not the norm. - By making consent to general jurisdiction a requirement for being authorized to do business in New York, "foreign" companies and non-profits currently doing limited business in New York could decide to terminate these activities rather than consent to general jurisdiction. - We are also concerned that this legislation would result in an excessive number of cases being brought in New York State courts that are unrelated to business activity in the state. - Finally, this legislation could encourage other states to adopt similar legislation that would disadvantage New York-created companies that do limited business in those states.